What does VPAT® stand for? VPAT stands for Voluntary Product Accessibility Template.

 A VPAT is a document template used to create a report on how accessible an information and communication technology (ICT) product is.
 ICT products include software, mobile applications, websites, documentation, or hardware.
 The generated report helps the procurement community assess the level of accessibility conformance during the market research and proposal evaluation stages.

 Once the VPAT is complete, it becomes an Accessibility Conformance Report (called an ACR).
-The Accessibility Conformance Report is used by Federal and state agency contracting officials, buyers at educational institutions, and private sector buyers to assess ICT for accessibility.
+The Accessibility Conformance Report is used by federal and state agency contracting officials, buyers at educational institutions, and private sector buyers to assess ICT for accessibility.
 It is intended to help buyers make a preliminary assessment of a technology product’s conformance based on the reported accessibility standards and guidelines.

 Why is having a VPAT and ACR important?